-UOIs mission is to be a premier insurer in the Asia Pacific region, committed to providing quality products, excellent customer service while upholding strong corporate governance and enhancing shareholdersq value.
+UOIs mission is to be a premier insurer in the Asia Pacific region, committed to providing quality products, excellent customer service while upholding strong corporate governance and enhancing shareholdersqvalue.
 The Companys main objective is to provide appropriate risk management solutions for selected market segments which will result in an enhanced customer experience.

 To achieve this objective, the Company relies on its proven business strategies and continues to focus on market segments in which it has competitive advantages.
-Generating business from both direct clients and insurance intermediaries and leveraging particularly on the synergies with UOB Groups network in Singapore and in the region, the Companys business strategies are directed at selling personal insurance through direct marketing, developing corporate insurance programmes for small and medium enterprises and expanding its regional business.
+Generating business from both direct clients and insurance intermediaries and leveraging particularly on the synergies with UOB Group are network in Singapore and in the region, the Company business strategies are directed at selling personal insurance through direct marketing, developing corporate insurance programmes for small and medium enterprises and expanding its regional business.

-2. Key features of its corporate governance framework and management controls, including information on the implementation of the framework and controls.
+2. Key features of the licensed insurer's corporate governance framework and management controls, including information on the implementation of the framework and controls.